 The other precedent would be the race around the Mont Blanc, which would eventually become the idea of the well-known UTMB.

 It was in the year 1978 when the French Jacky Duc and Christian Roussel started running in Chamonix with the idea to run around Mont Blanc.
 Less than 26 hours after they were back.
 The following year Roussel, accompanied by Jacques Berlie, repeated it in 21 hours and 48 minutes and in 1980 was Edith Couhé was the first woman to achieve-it in 28 hours.
 In 1987, “skier of the impossible” Sylvain Saudan, the pioneer of steep skiing with his first descents in Chamonix and also in Denali or at 8000 meters, organized a Race called “Super-Marathon du Mont-Blanc” to run around Mont Blanc in 3 stages.
 In a first edition where runners equipped with athletic shoes, shorts and cotton shirts climbed necks above 2500 meters in bad weather between the snow and the fog, the Swiss Werner Schweizer won.
 The race was disputed during some years and in 1994 it was replaced by a non-stop 4 relay race.
-After a few years it dissapear until in 2003 when Poletti’s organizzed the first edition of the Ultra Trail du Mont Blanc, won by the Nepali Dawa Sherpa.
+After a few years it dissapear until in 2003 when Michel and Catherine Poletti organizzed the first edition of the Ultra Trail du Mont Blanc, won by the Nepali Dawa Sherpa, and having a great success of participants from the first edition and becoming rapidly the world reference for ultra trails.

 Like in the US, in Europe it is some long distance popular trails and since the early 2000’s some runners had wanted to run faster.
 Pietro Santucci run in 2005 the GR20 in less than 36 hours, other runners went to the GR 10 or 11 that cross the Pyrenees or the GR5 to the Alps.
 Alpinist Enric Lucas, first alpine ascent climb of Annapurna south face, run in 2001 the hut to hut route Carros de Foc in 10h35.